As robotic grasping improves, rivals debate the metrics of success

 “Once all of these components are taken together, the result will be measured as an average number of picks per hour, but it will clearly take into account much more than the robot’s speed,” he said.

 “I think Peter [Chen]’s focus on eliminating manual intervention is a good first step, since this is a significant risk to productivity in any automation.
-However, at some point, the value of automation in a production environment has to be measured in terms of total throughput, since the customer has a budget of so many cents for handling an item, and the overall cost of these has to add up to a reasonable number to pay for the robot.”
+However, at some point, the value of automation in a production environment has to be measured in terms of total throughput, since the customer has a budget of so many cents for handling an item, and the overall cost of these has to add up to a reasonable number to pay for the robot,” Odhner said.

 Alberto Rodriguez, who led Team MIT-Princeton in the Amazon Robotics Challenge between 2015 and 2017 and is now director of MCube Lab at MIT, also signed the op-ed.
 Rodriguez said he believes that the most advanced AI for bin-picking robots is now found in startup and corporate development, not academia.